yassinerak493/phone-numbers-of-any-county/README.md

 generate real phone numbers of any country in the world

-Here's the corrected version of your explanation:

-Numbers are generated with a script (likely s1.py).
+Here's the corrected version of your explanation: you need to install chromedriver in this path C:\path\to\chromedriver\chromedriver.exe Numbers are generated with a script (likely s1.py).
 The output file will be named phone_numbers_{country_code}.txt.
 After that, use the script s2.py to filter out the incorrect numbers, creating a second file named valid_numb_{country_code}.txt.